 The Texas solar industry – not to mention the environment – would stand to benefit the most of any state in the country from a similar building requirement.
 According to a report compiled by Environment Texas Research & Policy Center, if Texas required solar panels on all new homes, our state would add 24 gigawatts of solar capacity to electrical grids — while greatly reducing carbon emissions.

 The Lone Star State builds the most new homes of any state in the nation.
 In 2017, there were around 130,000 new home construction permits placed in Dallas, Houston, and Austin alone.
 It’s expected that our state will add 3.2 million new homes by 2045.
 So, needless to say adding solar to all of those homes would have a huge impact on our fossil fuel consumption.

 [Related: Solar Panel Maintenance & Repair Services]

 Some Texas Cities Already Have Solar Building Requirements

 Austin, Houston, and Lewisville — a Dallas suburb — all approved solar-related requirements for new residences.
-In Austin, building codes dictate that all new buildings be “solar-ready,” meaning their roofs must be designed with enough surface space to house solar panels.
+In Austin, building codes dictate that all new buildings be “solar-ready,”.
+This means their roofs must be designed with enough surface space to house solar panels.
 That requirement extends to multifamily units and commercial spaces, making it the most expansive solar-related building requirement in Texas.

-Houston was the first city in Texas to adopt a solar-ready mandate; those provisions require new home builders to construct roof surfaces that accomodate panels, as well as reserving electrical service space for solar installations.
+Houston was the first city in Texas to adopt a solar-ready mandate.
+The provisions require new home builders to construct roof surfaces that accomodate panels, as well as reserving electrical service space for solar installations.
 Builders must also submit a sample site plan for the Solar Ready Zone when applying for building permits.

 Solar Requirements: The Big Implications